24-bit or 32-bit float?

 So the question is not whether to avoid density, but where that density actually sits.

 A mix can be compact, energetic and already very musical without having to hit 0 dBTP at the output.
 Useful headroom should remain clearly visible at the mix bus output.
-In other words, overall dynamics do not depend only on the level at the master bus.
-They also come from the way buses balance against one another, from the hierarchy between elements, and from the level decisions that genuinely shape the mix.
+In other words, overall dynamics are not determined by the DAW’s output level alone.
+They also depend on how the buses balance against one another, the hierarchy between elements, and the level decisions that genuinely shape the mix.

 A word on LUFS